-- 3.6.1 Aircraft departing Gatwick are required to follow specific paths called noise preferential routes (NPRs) unless directed otherwise by air traffic control (ATC).
+- 3.6.1 Aircraft departing Stansted are required to follow specific paths called noise preferential routes (NPRs) unless directed otherwise by air traffic control (ATC).
 NPRs were designed to avoid overflight of built-up areas where possible.
 They lead from the take-off runway to the main UK air traffic routes, and form the first part of the Standard Instrument Departure routes (SIDs).
 Associated with each NPR is a swathe extending 1.5 km each side of the nominal NPR centre line, within which aircraft are considered to be flying on track.
 This takes account of various factors that affect track-keeping including tolerances in navigational equipment, type and weight of aircraft, and weather conditions particularly winds that may cause drifting when aircraft are turning.
-Aircraft reaching 4000 ft (or 3000 ft dependent on departure route and time) at any point along an NPR may be turned off the route by ATC onto more direct headings to their destinations a practice known as 'vectoring'.
-ATC may also vector aircraft from NPRs below this altitude for safety reasons, including in certain weather conditions, for example to avoid storms. - 3.6.2 Changes in the NPR structure are rare and stability is regarded as important, so that people may know where aircraft noise will be experienced.
+Aircraft reaching 4000 ft (3000 ft for the Buzad departure routes in the period 0600-2330) at any point along an NPR may be turned off the route by ATC onto more direct headings to their destinations a practice known as 'vectoring'.
+ATC may also vector aircraft from NPRs below this altitude for safety reasons, including in certain weather conditions, for example to avoid storms. - 3.6.2 Aircraft operators responsible for flagrant or persistent track deviations are fined by BAA Stansted, with the money donated to local community projects. - 3.6.3 Changes in the NPR structure are rare and stability is regarded as important, so that people may know where aircraft noise will be experienced.
 The frequency with which any particular NPR is used will vary, and is an operational decision for ATC, taking account of the final destination of individual flights, together with other considerations such as overall air traffic and weather conditions, both locally and along intended routes.